dfex/address-globaliser/README.md

 ## address-globaliser

-This is a utility for migrating SRX address-book entries from zone-based to the global address-book.
-It is useful when migrating systems into Junos Space Security Director, where conflicting zone-based entries will be aliased.
+This is a utility for migrating SRX configurations prior to importing them to a recent versions of Junos Space Security Director.

+The utility will:
+* Convert zone-based address-book entries to the global address-book and delete the zone-based address-book
+* Highlight any non-unique address-book objects (since they can overlap in zone-based address-books) and make them unique, while updating them in security policy and NAT objects
+* Rename source, destination and static NAT objects such that they aren't conflicting
+* Output a list of configuration changes to be applied in "set" format for change mamagement
+* Optionally commit the changes directly to the SRX

 ###Usage